r-neal-kelly/nkr/nkr/docs/include/index.md

         using $class_t::integer_sp<integer_p>::operator =;

     public:
-        // it's okay to define these in-body, which we need for a certain ctor condition class_t(const $class_t::integer_sp<integer_p>& other) :
+        // it's important to define these in-body, which we need for a certain ctor condition class_t(const $class_t::integer_sp<integer_p>& other) :
             $class_t::integer_sp<integer_p>(other)
         {